lmarzen/esp32-weather-epd/README.md

 ### Wiring

-Pin connections can be defined in config.cpp.
+Pin connections are defined in config.cpp.

 If you are using the FireBeetle 2 ESP32-E you can use the connections I used or change them how you would like.